Right to Work Laws

 - When Trying to Organize a Union or Negotiate a Union Contract: If you are trying to negotiate union contracts, or even organize a union itself, it is important to remember that in states with Right-to-Work laws, the workers covered under the union contract do not have to be members of the union or pay membership fees.
 Therefore, you can expect to find workers wanting to have a union contract without wanting to pay union dues and membership fees.
 This could potentially lead to fewer members and funds for unions.
 While Right-to-Work states do not require all beneficiaries of union contracts to pay dues or be members, the union itself must represent all workers under that contract the same.

 - When Union Dues Are Deducted From Your Paycheck: If you are covered under a union contract in a Right-to-Work state, you are not required to pay dues.
 If you were never a union member, you should contact the union and your employer about the fees being deducted since you are not required to pay them.
 If you are a union member and no longer want to be, you have the right to resign your membership.
 If you choose to do this, you should notify the union that you do not want to pay dues.
 However, depending on what dues you have agreed to you may still have to pay some fees after resigning your membership.

 Are ‘Right to Work’ states “Anti Union”?

-Although most employment rights and labor groups are strongly opposed to Right-to-Work laws, proponents argue that Right-to-Work laws simply secure employees’ rights to choose for themselves whether or not to join and/or support a union rather than forcing workers to join as a term of employment.
+Although most employment rights and labor groups are h2ly opposed to Right-to-Work laws, proponents argue that Right-to-Work laws simply secure employees’ rights to choose for themselves whether or not to join and/or support a union rather than forcing workers to join as a term of employment.
 Opponents of Right-to-Work laws consider those laws to enable workers to be freeloaders, to enjoy the benefits of being a union member such as higher wages and job protections, but without paying any of the costs of collective bargaining.